 To become a competitive professional Designer you need an Advanced Diploma, Degree or higher qualification in Design.
 To become a competitive entry level assistant designer a Certificate IV in Design (Entertainment), Diploma or Advanced Diploma in Design is required.

-The design-training program at Adelaide College of the Arts has achieved an increasingly higher rate of employment, increased higher pathway transition and successful career building for its Advanced Diploma graduates over the last six years.
+The design-training program at Adelaide College of the Arts has achieved an increasingly higher rate of employment, increased higher pathway transition and successful career building for its Advanced Diploma graduates in recent years.

 Most graduates begin their careers as Assistant Designers with established performing arts companies or as Designers with smaller companies.
 Designers typically develop a career profile and increase their public recognition through working with directors, choreographers and performers.
 Successful Designers increasingly attract more lucrative production contracts.
 Typically design graduates are ‘industry tested' before progressing.
 Networking, industry reputation and word of mouth are the most frequent means of gaining employment.
 Cold calling is a necessary aspect of success.